conorbarryhoke/conorbarryhoke.github.io/_posts/2018-10-05-Kanye-Capstone.md

 > __Using Machine Learning, what can we learn about how Kanye's behavior and mental state has changed over time and can this be used to build models that can help predict bipolar episodes?__

+Note: WORDS USED IN LYRICS WERE NOT FILTERED OR CENSORED, SOME EXPLICIT CONTENT AHEAD

 ## Data

 _Obtain the Data_

 In order to build out the data to look for changes over time, I collected as much data as I could that would give insight into what Kanye was thinking.
 This centered on the two areas where he shares his most revealing personal thoughts: his lyrics and on Twitter.

-First, I collected his lyric data.
+First, I collected Kanye's lyric data across all his songs.

 __1. Find source for lyrics and create function to access API for each song__